Directors & board members

 - See also – Study – Monitoring & enforcement in corporate governance (2009)

 - made key changes to 4 EU accounting directives.

 - established the rule of collective responsibility of the board (Article 20)

 - introduced the obligation for EU listed companies to provide a corporate governance statement in their annual report, giving information on: governance codes, shareholder meeting and its powers, shareholders' rights, administrative, management and supervisory bodies and their committees, etc.

-Following the 2008 financial crisis, the EU has comprehensively overhauled its existing legal framework in this field, including the CRD IV package.
+Following the 2008 financial crisis, the EU has introduced binding rules on corporate governance and remuneration for credit institutions and investment firms, now reflected in the CRD IV package.

 - effective risk management

-- pay structure (for executives and employees considered "material risk takers") – in the form of a "bonus cap" (maximum ratio between variable and fixed compensation).
+- remuneration for executives and employees considered "material risk takers" –including a "bonus cap" (maximum ratio between variable and fixed compensation)

 - disclosure related to corporate governance and remuneration.

 Commission report on remuneration under the Capital Requirements Directive and Regulation (July 2016)